natepeteyellow/Disease-Leaf-Detection/README.md

 # Disease-Leaf-Detection

-This repo was created to store our project files from the Kaggle "PlantVillage" dataset (https://www.kaggle.com/xabdallahali/plantvillage-dataset).
+This repo was created to store our project files from the <a href="https://www.kaggle.com/xabdallahali/plantvillage-dataset"> Kaggle "PlantVillage" dataset </a>.
 The dataset contains three types of folders:

 1. color
 2. grayscale
 3. segmented

-We will first train 6 different architectures on the color dataset.
-After we have validated the success of various architectures from PyTorch and compared their accuracies, we will train the models using different data augmentations.
+We will first train 6 different off-the-shelf PyTorch architectures on the color dataset.
+After we have validated the success of various architectures and compared their accuracies, we will train the models using different data augmentations.

+<h2> IMPORTANT NOTES: </h2>

-For each of the architectures, it is critical to change the final layer of the chosen model.
+<b> FIRST: </b> For each of the architectures, it is critical to change the final layer of the chosen model.
 Though the PyTorch tutorial uses a fc final layer for the resnet, all other architectures will have varying final layer parameter dimensions.
-Please make sure to reference Nathen's .ipynb file to see examples of how the final layers can be modified.
+Please reference Nathen's .ipynb file to see examples of how the final layers can be modified.

-<b> IMPORTANT NOTE: </b>

-Make sure to update these two blocks of code from the PyTorch ConvNet tutorial code:
+<b> SECOND: </b> Make sure to update these two blocks of code from the PyTorch ConvNet tutorial code:

 * num_epochs = 5 instead of num_epochs = 25 (we don't have the computational bandwidth to run 25 epochs)